 Since our attention spans are shorter than ever, an attention grabbing hook is vital to incorporate on your website’s homepage.
 If the visitor finds nothing appealing or interesting, they’ll move on.
 Don’t be like every other wandering, mindless zombie website out there that only drones aimlessly on and on about themselves.
 Try to be more original, show off unique selling points and give the user an exciting experience.
 The home page is your storefront, if you can’t get them to delve deeper into your website, you might as well hang a sign that says “Don’t Open Dead Inside”.

-Stupid stuff gets you killed
+3. Stupid stuff gets your site killed

 When you find a safe place in a ‘walker’ filled world, you can get complacent.
 For instance you may not check as closely to make sure the ‘walker’ is sufficiently stabbed in the head; then bam! you get bit.
 Websites are the same.